dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 <h3>Implemented "lazy-loading" on images</h3>

-Lazy loading is a term used to describe delaying initialization of resources such as images.
+Lazy loading is a term used to describe delaying the initialization of resources such as images.
 Basically, lazy loading images reduces the time it takes a web page to load, as well as reducing its page weight because it means the images will only be loaded if the user needs them.

 <h3>Optimized images</h3>